Follow the X-SIG blog to keep up with undergraduate research on our campus.

 The Cross-Disciplinary Science Institute at Gettysburg College (X-SIG) was established to help our community of students be research ready, research active and research connected.
-X-SIG oversees a set of initiatives designed to equip our students with the skills necessary for modern research, preparing them to integrate multiple disciplines in order to answer science’s most pressing questions.
-Specifically, the X-SIG Advisory Board will:
+The X-SIG oversees a set of initiatives designed to equip our students with the skills necessary for modern research, preparing them to integrate multiple disciplines in order to answer science’s most pressing questions.
+Specifically, the Cross Disciplinary Science Institute:

 X-SIG was inaugurated in Fall 2012, with support from a grant from the Howard Hughes Medical Institute through their Precollege and Undergraduate Science Education program.

-Fellowships to support Gettysburg students in summer research in a STEM discipline are available by competitive application to X-SIG (Cross-disciplinary Science Institute at Gettysburg) Board.
+Fellowships to support Gettysburg students in summer research in a STEM discipline are available by competitive application to the X-SIG Board.

-Students majoring in a STEM discipline (Biology, Chemistry, Physics, Environmental Studies, Health Sciences, Mathematics, or Computer Science) and working on a natural or physical science project are eligible to apply.
-For summer 2012, a total of 28 fellows can be supported.
+Students majoring in a STEM discipline and working on a natural or physical science project are eligible to apply.